Congratulations on installing Amp. This manual helps you get the most out of it.

 @mentions.Examples:

-boolean, Default:trueShow cost information for threads in the CLI and editor extension while working.
+boolean, Default:trueShow cost information for threads in the CLI while working.
 Workspace admins can also hide costs for all workspace members in workspace settings.

 amp.git.commit.ampThread.enabledType:

 boolean, Default:trueEnable adding Amp-Thread trailer in git commits.
-When disabled, commits made with the commit tool will not include the
+When disabled, commits made by the agent will not include the

 Amp-Thread: <thread-url>trailer.amp.git.commit.coauthor.enabledType:

 boolean, Default:trueEnable adding Amp as co-author in git commits.
-When disabled, commits made with the commit tool will not include the
+When disabled, commits made by the agent will not include the

 Co-authored-by: Amp <amp@ampcode.com>trailer.amp.mcpServersType: